sortecoevo/sortee/content/infographics.md

 &nbsp;

 As part of the SORTEE 2021 conference, we organised a hackathon event to collaboratively work on infographics related to Open Science.
 We now finished two infographics from this event.
-You can provide us with your feedback on these, and/or express your interest in participating in future similar hackathons.
+You can provide us with your feedback on these, and/or express your interest in participating in future similar hackathons organised by the SORTEE Infographics Task Force.
 Please use this short [survey form](https://forms.gle/QXqnNAxhzMjMJBa68).

 &nbsp;